A saddle is composed of some parts that flex and bend, and some parts that

 contribute to "problem horse" behaviors such as resistence or acting out,

-bucking, rearing, "girthy"-ness, putting ears back or biting when
+bucking, rearing, "girthy"-ness, putting ears back or biting when saddled,

-during posting.
+painful during posting.

 After saddle fit has been adjusted, a horse may continue his previous